-The new method is based on measurement of the phase velocity of acoustic waves travelling in the structure being tested, typically some sort of panel.
-Continuous broadband vibration is introduced into the panel, and as the resulting waves propagate out from the point of excitation, they are detected by two transducers which are spaced apart by a distance $\mathbf{d}$ .
-In principle, the velocity $\mathbf{c}$ of the wave component of frequency $\mathbf{f}$ Hz is simply where $\phi$ is the phase difference measured by the two transducers.
+The new method is based on measurement of the phase velocity of acoustic awares travelling in the structure being tested, typically some sort of panel.
+Containus broadband where it is the panel, and as the resulting waves propagate out from the point of excitation, they are detected by two transducers which are spaced apart by a distance 4.
+In principle, the velocity c of the wave component of frequency F[4] is simply where φ is the phase difference measured by the two transducers.
 Any structural anomalies will change the Local Phase Velocity (LPV) of propagation.

-$$\mathbf{c}(\mathbf{f}) = 2\pi \mathbf{f} \mathbf{d} \,/\, \boldsymbol{\phi} \tag{1}$$
+$$c(f) = 2\pi f d / \phi \qquad (1)$$